RandAlshalan/Spark444/CLOUD_FUNCTIONS_DEPLOYMENT_GUIDE.md

 Your Spark app now has a complete notification system:
 - ✅ Automatic notifications when followed companies post opportunities
+- ✅ Automatic notifications when someone replies to student reviews
+- ✅ Automatic notifications when application status changes
 - ✅ Notification history stored in Firestore
 - ✅ Invalid token cleanup
 - ✅ Comprehensive logging for debugging